ligadata-mkhalawi/Kamanja/trunk/docs/source/ligapedia/s-z/ssh.rst

 SSH is the Linux Secure Shell allows secure access to the shell on a remote system.
-Kamanja nodes use SSH to communicate between themselves;
+Kamanja nodes use SSH to communicate between themselves and between themselves and other servers running associated processes such as monitoring utilities;
 administrators can use it to access the individual nodes for maintenance work.